Skip to content

 Sri Lanka

-The temple is an old Buddhist temple in Sri Lanka and a famous attraction there.
+The temple is an old Buddhist temple in Sri Lanka and a famous attraction.
 It was built on a natural rock base called the Panalgala Rock.
 On entering the temple, you will be stunned by the intricate designs, delicate Sinhalese carvings, and collections of paintings and sculptures from the Kandyan era.
-The place also gives you a great view of the city, and see the mountains and the rice fields.
+The place also gives you a great view of the city, the mountains, and the rice fields.

 The Royal Palace

-Although built in the 14th century, it kept its beauty, elegance, and luxury until nowadays.
-It is characterised by exquisite architecture, witnessing many meetings as well as the signage of the agreement of the end of the Kandyan kingdom.
+Although built in the 14th century, it has maintained its beauty, elegance, and luxury until today.
+It is characterised by exquisite architecture, witnessing many meetings and the signage of the agreement of the end of the Kandyan kingdom.

 Clock Tower

-The Clock Tower is located in the centre of Kandy city, with unique architecture.
+The Clock Tower is located in the centre of Kandy city and has unique architecture.
 It was constructed by one of the best architects in Sri Lanka, Shirley de Alois, and it is considered one of the most popular places among tourists in Kandy.

 Millennium Elephant Foundation

-It is a great property located in an area of 15 acres, where you can find many elephants and enjoy different activities.
-There you can ride and interact with elephants with all the needed safety procedures through a fascinating educational tour.
+It is a great property located on 15 acres, where you can find many elephants and enjoy different activities.
+You can ride and interact with elephants there using all the safety procedures needed for a fascinating educational tour.
 There are beautiful trails that you can walk on for 30 minutes.
-Also, you can have a tour of the museum and a one-hour educational walk.
+Also, you can tour the museum and take a one-hour educational walk.

 The City of Galle